 - A natural deodorant in a simple cardboard tube from PAPR that works well, smells natural but not at all hippie-ish, and skips any sort of plastic packaging (single-use or reusable).

-- A sleek, refillable deodorant system from byHumankind that was my first zero-waste love, and works just as well as PAPR.
+- A sleek, refillable deodorant system from byHumankind that was my first zero-waste love.

-Both PAPR and byHumankind are carbon-neutral, vegan and print with soy-based inks.
+PAPR, byHumankind, and Bite deodorants are all certified carbon-neutral, vegan and cruelty-free, and print with sustainable soy-based or water-based inks.

-And both have plenty of competitors, some of which I tried, and others I purposefully didn’t, for reasons I explain below.
+These are pretty much the gold standard for zero-waste brands from a sustainability perspective, and for the performance of their formulas.
+And they have plenty of competitors, some of which I tried, and others I purposefully didn’t, for reasons I explain below.

 PÄPR Deodorant Review (the plastic-free, cardboard tube option)